AlonX2/FourJS/README.md

 An event fired when the object is activated.
 You can subscribe to it with `this.activated.add(this.customOnActivatedMethod, this)`.

 #### `this.deactivated`
 An event fired when the object is deactivated.
-You can subscribe to it with `this.activated.add(this.customOnDeactivatedMethod, this)`.
+You can subscribe to it with `this.deactivated.add(this.customOnDeactivatedMethod, this)`.

 In addition, we provite a quality of life methods such as: